scalalandio/chimney/docs/docs/cheatsheet.md

     // Such implicit Transformer would be used if there are no overrides, it cannot cooperate
     // with selectors in DSL (.matching[Type], .matchingSome, .matchingLeft, .matchingRight,
     // .everyItem, .everyMapKey, .everyMapValue, field name selection...), so it works best
-    // for types that we either don't intent to customize OR we want to define Transformer only
+    // for types that we either don't intend to customize OR we want to define Transformer only
     // once and then reuse everywhere.
     implicit val transformerWithHardcodedType: Transformer[A, B] = ...